 There are different types of State responsibility for cases of forced labour.
-At one end of the spectrum, forced labour can be imposed directly and deliberately by the State.
-At the other, the State can fail to prevent forced labour perpetrated by others.
+Forced labour can be imposed directly and deliberately by the State; or the State can fail to prevent forced labour perpetrated by others.

 The United Nations sanctioned to make it illegal of states to specifically permit the use of forced labour: